Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Introduction

+\textbf{Contributions.} Motivated by this question, we develop a novel SZO method called \textbf{HLF-SZO} (\textbf{H}igh/\textbf{L}ow-pass \textbf{F}ilter \textbf{SZO}) by integrating a high-pass filter and a low-pass filter into the vanilla SZO method.
+The main contributions of this paper are explained below:

+\setdefaultleftmargin{12pt}{0pt}{}{}{}{} \begin{enumerate} \item [1)] We find that the integration of a high-pass filter can be interpreted as the residual feedback scheme proposed in the recent work \citet{zhang2021new}, which can greatly reduce the variance of SZO and lead to faster convergence.
+And the integration of a low-pass filter can be interpreted as the momentum (heavy-ball) optimization method \cite{polyak1964some,qian1999momentum}, which can further accelerate the convergence.

+\item [2)] We prove that the proposed HLF-SZO method achieves the iteration complexity of $\sO(d^{\frac{3}{2}}/\epsilon^{\frac{3}{2}})$ for Lipschitz and smooth objective functions in both convex and nonconvex cases.
+This iteration complexity is better than the complexity $\sO(d^{2}/\epsilon^{3})$ of the vanilla SZO method \cite{gasnikov2017stochastic}, and has better dependency on the problem dimension $d$ compared with the complexity $\sO(d^3/\epsilon^{\frac{3}{2}})$ of the residual-feedback SZO method \cite{zhang2021new}, although it is inferior to the complexity $\sO(d/\epsilon)$ of two-point methods.
+See Table \ref{tab:complexility} for a summary of the best known iteration complexity of ZO methods.

+\item [3)] Extensive numerical experiments show that the proposed HLF-SZO method exhibits a much smaller variance and much faster convergence than the vanilla SZO; it empirically outperforms the residual-feedback SZO and has comparable performance to the two-point ZO method. \end{enumerate}

-Connecting ES control and ZO to benefit each other is an interesting direction that deserves more research, and our work is a preliminary attempt to throw light on this direction.
-For example, this work only considers the simplest high-pass and low-pass filters, while higher-order filters or compensators with more complex designs have been used in ES control to enhance stability and transient performance \cite{krstic2000performance}, which may be also applicable to ZO methods for further improvement.
+Moreover, this paper explores a new direction to improve ZO schemes by leveraging the connection between ZO and continuous-time ES control, and we exemplify the possibility that useful tools from ES control, such as high-pass and low-pass filters, can indeed help boost SZO.
+There is much more to study in this direction.
+For example, this paper only adopts the simplest high-pass and low-pass filters, while higher-order filters or compensators that are used in ES control to enhance stability \cite{krstic2000performance} may also be applied to further improve the performance of ZO.

+\textbf{Other Related Work on ZO.} The work \cite{novitskii2021improved} leverages the higher-order smoothness and proves an improved complexity bound of SZO for solving stochastic convex optimization problems.
+References \cite{jongeneel2021small, jongeneel2021imaginary} propose new smoothed gradient approximation schemes by using complex analysis tools from numerical differentiation, which boost the convergence of ZO and address the numerical cancellation issue.
+In \citet{wang2021improved,wang2021model}, a gradient estimation method that uses only the system measurements is developed based on the simultaneous perturbation stochastic approximation algorithm and the complex-step gradient approximation. \citet{berahas2022theoretical} presents a theoretical and empirical comparison of several gradient approximation methods for derivative-free optimization, including finite difference, linear interpolation, Gaussian smoothing, etc.